DS4SD/docling/README.md

 The Docling codebase is under MIT license.
 For individual model usage, please refer to the model licenses found in the original packages.

+## IBM ❤️ Open Source AI

+Docling has been brought to you by IBM.